silenNH/Twitter_Sentiment_Analysis/README.md

 ```bash
 {"end":"2021-07-28T10:38:00.000Z","UNIX_TIMESTAMP":1627468680,"AVG_Sentiment":1.0256410256410255,"key":2}
 ```
-The spark application runs in a own container
+The spark application runs in a own container in single mode.

 ## KSQLDB-Server, KSQL-CLI, Kafka Schema-Registry

 In order to save the time series data (the Sentiment-Index ingested to Kafka from Spark) to the database InfluxDB, the data needs to be serialized to a AVRO-Format with a KSQLDB-Server.
 The KSQL-CLI is used to pass a script to the KSQLDB-Server in order to create a Stream to serialize the data in SparkResult.
 The commands to create a Stream reading from the Topic SparkResult, serializing the data to AVRO-Format and ingesting the serialized data back again into the a new topic called SentimentResult are the following:
 ```bash
 CREATE STREAM To_INFLUX (UNIX_TIMESTAMP bigint, AVG_SENTIMENT DOUBLE) WITH (KAFKA_TOPIC='SparkResult', VALUE_FORMAT='JSON');
 CREATE STREAM TO_INFLUX_AVRO WITH (VALUE_FORMAT='AVRO', KAFKA_TOPIC='SentimentResult') AS SELECT * FROM To_INFLUX;
 ```
 To check whether the KSQLDB Stream is created:
 ```bash
 sudo docker logs ksql-cli
 ```